 Over a decade ago, I developed a (still undiagnosed) neurological condition that affected my hands, among other things.
 As my ability to use tweezers and scissors declined, I turned increasingly to those handmade books and other paper-based creations.
 The world of artists’ books became a fascination and a solace.

 I started an anonymous blog about paper art and artists’ books to entertain myself.
 I chose the Paper Chipmunk to differentiate it from my usual studio output.

 But as I became more and more involved with making books — and this blog — Zebra Crossing and The Paper Chipmunk began to evolve together.
-I dropped my bookmaking anonymity.
-Artist’s books and related matters simply became what I did, and I started using the name The Paper Chipmunk Press for those things.
+I dropped my bookmaking anonymity, and I started using the name The Paper Chipmunk Press for my bookish things.
 I think of it as the bookmaking division of Zebra Crossing Picture Factory.
-My hands aren’t as steady as they used to be, but I can still fold, glue, and stitch paper.

 At the moment, there are things keeping me from my studio.
 I’m a caregiver for a family member.
 Somehow in the midst of that, I’ve also become involved in advocacy work that does not involve art.
 I haven’t had much to blog about in the realm of paper art, and so this blog came to a slow stop.